-(a) No person shall sell or offer for sale any interest in any subdivision located in this state, or commence construction on a subdivision or development, or commence development without a permit.
-This section shall not prohibit the sale, mortgage or transfer of all, or an undivided interest in all, of a subdivision unless the sale, mortgage or transfer is accomplished to circumvent the purposes of this chapter.

-(b) Subsection (a) of this section shall not apply to a subdivision exempt under the regulations of the department of health in effect on January 21, 1970 or any subdivision which has a permit issued prior to June 1, 1970 under the board of health regulations, or has pending a bona fide application for a permit under the regulations of the board of health on June 1, 1970, with respect to plats on file as of June 1, 1970 provided such permit is granted prior to August 1, 1970.
+- (a) No person shall sell or offer for sale any interest in any subdivision located in this state, or commence construction on a subdivision or development, or commence development without a permit.
+This section shall not prohibit the sale, mortgage or transfer of all, or an undivided interest in all, of a subdivision unless the sale, mortgage or transfer is accomplished to circumvent the purposes of this chapter. - (b) Subsection (a) of this section shall not apply to a subdivision exempt under the regulations of the department of health in effect on January 21, 1970 or any subdivision which has a permit issued prior to June 1, 1970 under the board of health regulations, or has pending a bona fide application for a permit under the regulations of the board of health on June 1, 1970, with respect to plats on file as of June 1, 1970 provided such permit is granted prior to August 1, 1970.
 Subsection (a) of this section shall not apply to development which is not also a subdivision, which has been commenced prior to June 1, 1970, if the construction will be completed by March 1, 1971.
 Subsection (a) of this section shall not apply to a state highway on which a hearing pursuant to section 222 of Title 19 has been held prior to June 1, 1970.
-Subsection (a) of this section shall not apply to a state highway on which a hearing pursuant to section 222 of Title 19 has been held prior to June 1, 1970.
-Subsection (a) of this section shall not apply to a state highway on which a hearing pursuant to section shall not apply to any telecommunications facility in existence prior to July 1, 1997, unless that facility is a "development" as defined in subdivision 6001(3) of this title.
-Subsection (a) of this section shall apply to any substantial change in such excepted subdivision or development.

-(c) No permit or permit amendment is required for activities at a solid waste management facility authorized by a provisional certification issued under 10 V.S.A. § 6605d; however, development at such a facility that is beyond the scope of that provisional certification is not exempt from the provisions of this chapter.

-(d) For purposes of this section, the following construction of improvements to preexisting municipal, county, or state projects shall not be considered to be substantial changes and shall not require a permit as provided under subsection (a) of this section:

-(1) municipal, county, or state wastewater treatment facility enhancements that do not expand the capacity of the facility by more than 10 percent, excluding the extension of a wastewater collection system or an expansion of the service-area boundaries of a wastewater treatment facility.

-(2) municipal, county, or state water supply enhancements that do not expand the capacity of the facility by more than 10 percent.

-(3) public school reconstruction or expansion that does not expand the student capacity of the school by more than 10 percent.

-(4) municipal, county, or state building renovations or reconstruction that does not expand the floor space of the building by more than 10 percent.
+Subsection (a) of this section shall not apply to any telecommunications facility in existence prior to July 1, 1997, unless that facility is a "development" as defined in subdivision 6001(3) of this title.
+Subsection (a) of this section shall apply to any substantial change in such excepted subdivision or development. - (c) No permit or permit amendment is required for activities at a solid waste management facility authorized by a provisional certification issued under 10 V.S.A. § 6605d; however, development at such a facility that is beyond the scope of that provisional certification is not exempt from the provisions of this chapter. - (d) For purposes of this section, the following construction of improvements to preexisting municipal, county, or state projects shall not be considered to be substantial changes and shall not require a permit as provided under subsection (a) of this section: - (1) municipal, county, or state wastewater treatment facility enhancements that do not expand the capacity of the facility by more than 10 percent, excluding the extension of a wastewater collection system or an expansion of the service-area boundaries of a wastewater treatment facility. - (2) municipal, county, or state water supply enhancements that do not expand the capacity of the facility by more than 10 percent. - (3) public school reconstruction or expansion that does not expand the student capacity of the school by more than 10 percent. - (4) municipal, county, or state building renovations or reconstruction that does not expand the floor space of the building by more than 10 percent.